 Richard Bruce (53), Vice President, Operations.
 Mr. Bruce was hired in April 2000 as Director of Operations.
 He is responsible for manufacturing, maintenance, inventory, shipping, receiving, and warehouse operations.
 Prior to joining Chembio Diagnostic Systems Inc., he held director level positions at Wyeth Laboratories from 1984 to 1993.
-From 1993 to 1998, he held various management positions in the Operations department at Biomerieux.
+From 1993 to 1998, he held various management positions in the Operations department at biomerieux, Inc. (formerly Organon Teknika Corp.).
 From 1998 to 2000, he held a management position at V.I.
 Technologies.
 Mr. Bruce has over 25 years of operations management experience with Fortune 500 companies in the field of in-vitro diagnostics and blood fractionation.
 Mr. Bruce received his BS in Management from National Louis University in 1997.